-FTP allows you to access the files of your website by connecting your computer to your website’s server.
+FTP allows you to connect your computer to your website’s server.
+In doing so, you can access your website’s files.
 There are many FTPs you can choose from.
 FileZilla is one that’s free and very popular.
 You simply need to download it and install it on your computer.
 Once that’s done, we can begin to access your site.

 - Find your FTP or SFTP credentials in your Control Panel or Profile details of your web host.

-- You can then open your FTP application, enter your credentials, and your site’s files will load.
+- You can then open your FTP application, enter your credentials to initiate the connection.

 - In case it gives you a prompt that the certificate doesn’t match, try changing the certificate chain from 0 to 1 or 2.